jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 If you plan to be playing regularly with the same people, **you are strongly advised** to first make sure that each member of the group is set up to use Jamulus properly.
 Do this by finding a Public Server with a reasonable ping time for all of you (20 ms or less perhaps), all connect to that and work to fix any individual issues (verifying that they can [follow Rule Number One](Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together) in particular).
 Use the solo technique above to prevent being interrupted if needed.

 Once any issues with musicians have been solved in this way, you can then investigate hosting your own Server either at home or on a cloud host such as Amazon, which may result in better latency than Servers run at home.
-For example, [see this guide](https://www.facebook.com/notes/jamulus-worldjam/howto-idiots-guide-to-installing-or-upgrading-a-jamulus-server-on-amazon-aws-lig/818091045662521/) for using AWS Lightsail, by Jamulus user [Simon Tomlinson](https://www.facebook.com/simon.james.tomlinson?eid=ARBQoY3KcZAtS3pGdLJuqvQTeRSOo4gHdQZT7nNzOt1oPMGgZ4_3GERe-rOyH5PxsSHVYYXjWwcqd71a) (_Facebook_)

 ### Bandwidth – do you have enough?